Is your CarPlay not working after recently updating your iPhone?

 That solves the problem for most users.

-CarPlay Issues with iPhone XS/XR and iOS 12.1
+CarPlay Issues with iPhone XS/XR and the latest iOS

-Lastly, some iPhone XS users are still having issues with CarPlay even after updating to iOS 12.1.
+Lastly, some iPhone XS users are still having issues with CarPlay even after updating to the latest iOS version.

 One of our readers pointed out that the CarPlay issues are resolved when he puts the phone with a USB charger.